Izenda7Series/docs/known_issues.rst

      - 14914
      - Suggested Data Type is incorrect when user changes the Field in Expression text box for Calculated Field
    * - Defect
-     - 15964
-     - System shows missing data on some gauges when user change from Back side to Front side of report part several times
-   * - Defect
      - 14225
      - The copied report having sharing info is not available for the user in the destination when using copy console
    * - Defect